Harshith-Reddy11/Mini-AI-Projects/text_to_handwriting/README.md

 # ✍️ Text to Handwriting Python Project

 Convert your typed text into a handwriting-style image using Python and Pillow!
-This project supports multi-line text, dynamic image sizing, and custom handwriting fonts.
+This project supports multi-line text, dynamic image sizing, and custom handwriting fonts!!

 ---